MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 ### Incremental Data Load

 The solution performs incremental data processing, thus only the data that has been modified or added since the last run is processed.
-This is a typical requirement for batch processing so that the data can be processed quickly and economically.
+It is a typical requirement for batch processing so that the data can be processed quickly and economically.

 Refer to the [incremental data load](#incremental-data-load-1) section for more details.

 ### Data Contextualization

 Data Contextualization is quite a broad term.
-In context of above architecture, contextualization has been defined as the process of performing a graph lookup based on one/many input columns and retrieving the matching values (one or many).
+In context of the architecture, contextualization has been defined as the process of performing a graph lookup based on one or many input columns and retrieving one or many matching values.

 The solution assumes that the graph has already been created in a graph database.
 The internal complexity of the graph isn't a concern here as the graph query is passed via a configuration and executed dynamically by passing the input values.